Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Methods

-Channel Attention mechanism \citep{hu2018squeeze, wang2020eca, guo2022join} is usually inserted after the convolutional layers to optimize the network performance.
-We transfer the idea of ECA \citep{wang2020eca} to the online training based on EM-PF model, then propose Spiking Efficient Channel Attention (SECA) mechanism, as shown in Eq.(\ref{eq05}).
+Channel Attention mechanism \citep{hu2018squeeze, wang2020eca, guo2022join} is usually inserted after the convolutional layers to further optimize the network performance.
+Considering that it is not suitable to introduce computation- or parameter-intensive attention mechanisms during online training and deployment, we transfer the idea of ECA \citep{wang2020eca} to the HD-LIF online training framework, then propose Spiking Efficient Channel Attention (SECA) mechanism, as shown in Eq.(\ref{eq05}).

-Here the input current $\bm{I}^l[t]\in \mathbb{R}^{B\times C\times H\times W}$ will be compressed to $\mathbb{R}^{B\times C\times 1\times 1}$ through the Global Average Pooling (GAP) layer, then $\textbf{\texttt{Conv1d}}(\cdot)$ and $\textbf{\texttt{Sigmoid}}(\cdot)$ will be used to capture and activate the attention scores among different channels, ultimately merging with the shortcut path.
-Considering that the EM-PF model can convey enough information representation at each time-step, we enable the spike sequence to share the weight of SECA in the temporal dimension.
-Due to its extremely low parameter quantity (only 1 Conv1d layer with $1\times 1\times K$ parameters), SECA can further enhance the learning ability of SNNs under the condition of hardly affecting its online deployment.

-In addition, as shown in Eq.(\ref{eq06}) and Fig.\ref{fig03}(c)-(d), we further propose two variants for SECA:
+Here the input current $\mathbf{I}_t^l\in \mathbb{R}^{B\times C\times H\times W}$ will be compressed to $\mathbb{R}^{B\times C\times 1\times 1}$ through the Global Average Pooling (GAP) layer, then $\text{Conv1d}(\cdot)$ and Sigmoid Function $\sigma(\cdot)$ will be used to capture and activate the attention scores among different channels, ultimately merging with the shortcut path.
+Considering that the HD-LIF model can convey enough information representation at each time-step, we enable the spike sequence to share the weight of SECA in the temporal dimension.
+Due to its ultra-low parameter quantity and computational load (1 Conv1d layer with $O(K)$ parameters and $O(KC)$ operations), SECA can further enhance the learning ability of HD-LIF SNNs under the condition of hardly affecting its online training and deployment.
+In addition, as shown in Fig.\ref{fig03}(c)-(d) and Eq.(\ref{eq06}), we further propose two variants for SECA:

-Here, $\textbf{\texttt{SECA-I}}(\cdot)$ is the conventional channel attention mechanism, while considering the shortcomings of binary synaptic layers in feature extraction, $\textbf{\texttt{SECA-II}}(\cdot)$ combines the input currents from both pre-synaptic and post-synaptic layers to further enhance the effectiveness of the attention mechanism.
-For ResNet backbone, in addition to downsampling convolutional layers, we usually consider $\textbf{\texttt{SECA-II}}(\cdot)$.
+Here $\text{SECA}_\text{\uppercase\expandafter{\romannumeral1}}^l(\cdot)$ is the vanilla channel attention mechanism, while considering the shortcomings of compressed synaptic layers in feature extraction, $\text{SECA}_\text{\uppercase\expandafter{\romannumeral2}}^l(\cdot)$ combines the input currents from both pre-synaptic and post-synaptic layers to further enhance the effectiveness of the attention mechanism.
+To achieve efficient online training for HD-LIF models, we draw inspiration from the scheme proposed in \cite{Meng2023SLTT}, where for each training batch, we merely perform gradient update for synaptic weights and corresponding membrane-related parameters at a randomly selected time-step.
+The overall procedure has been summarized in Algorithm \ref{alg01}.